 Resilience—the ability to bounce back from a difficult situation—this isn’t just something people are born with.
 Dr. Wendy Moss, author of Magination Press book, Bounce Back: How to Be a Resilient Kid, provides kids with exercises and strategies to build resilience.
 During this especially challenging time, the chapters about handling decisions, disappointments, and new challenges and about coping with unchangeable situations can be useful.
 In this blog post, Dr. Moss offers insights and tips to help your child cope with the stress and life changes created by the COVID-19 pandemic.
 A few months ago, most of us could not have anticipated the changes in lifestyle and the way COVID-19 could infiltrate our communities and cause fear, illness, and even death.
 So, how can we support children as they try to cope with staying home, not being in school or in extracurricular activities, not being able to follow their favorite sports teams, not seeing friends, and possibly knowing that all these changes are due to the presence of a dangerous virus?
 This blog provides strategies to help children deal with the general stresses created by the pandemic, not specific situations such as someone they know being ill with or having died from the virus.
 Focus On Yourself Children often judge whether a situation is scary, out-of-control, or manageable by watching and listening to trusted adults.
 As you read some of the tips to help your children, try them on yourself first so you can convey that you are able to cope with this situation that is out of your control.
 Support Your Child Casually talk with your children about their understanding of, and feelings about, what is happening in their world.
 Talk to each child individually since the conversation may end up being different depending upon their age and personality.
 They may have inaccurate information that makes it even more scary.
 Let your children know what you and your family can do and are in control of (e.g., staying home; proper hygiene) and that grown-ups have a plan to deal with the virus, even though it will take time.
 Just make sure that you believe what you say before reassuring your child!
 Ask how your children feel about the changes in their daily activities.
 Some children may not be anxious because they like the extra time at home.
 However, some children are overwhelmed by the change in their regular routine and their fears of illness.
 Just being able to share these feelings can be a relief for many children.
 This time at home can be an opportunity.
 Ask your kids to share their ‘wish list’ of family activities.
 You can also add some.
 Having everyone at home can be a great time to play games, teach each other about interests, tell stories about ancestors, or make up silly stories.
 Since we must physically distance ourselves from each other, this is a great time to look for creative ways to connect or reconnect with friends or family.
 Encourage your child toRead More

 About Wendy L. Moss, Ph.D.Wendy L. Moss, PhD, ABPP, FAASP, has her doctorate in clinical psychology, is a licensed psychologist, and has a certification in school psychology.
 Dr. Moss has practiced in the field of psychology for more than 30 years and has worked in hospital, residential, private practice, clinic, and school settings.
 She has the distinction of being recognized as a diplomate in school psychology by the American Board of Professional Psychology for her advanced level of competence in the field of school psychology.
 Dr. Moss has been appointed as a fellow in the American Academy of School Psychology.
-In addition, she is the author of Bounce Back: How to Be a Resilient Kid, Being Me: A Kid's Guide to Boosting Confidence and Self-Esteem, and Children Don't Come With an Instruction Manual: A Teacher's Guide to Problems That Affect Learners; coauthor, with Donald A. Moses, MD, of The Tween Book: A Growing-Up Guide for the Changing You; coauthor, with Robin A. DeLuca-Acconi, LCSW, of School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting Tools; coauthor, with Susan A. Taddonio, DPT, of The Survival Guide for Kids With Physical Disabilities & Challenges; and has written several articles.
+In addition, some of her published books include Bounce Back: How to Be a Resilient Kid, Being Me: A Kid's Guide to Boosting Confidence and Self-Esteem, and Children Don't Come With an Instruction Manual: A Teacher's Guide to Problems That Affect Learners; coauthor, with Donald A. Moses, MD, of The Tween Book: A Growing-Up Guide for the Changing You; coauthor, with Robin A. DeLuca-Acconi, LCSW, of School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting Tools; coauthor, with Susan A. Taddonio, DPT, of The Survival Guide for Kids With Physical Disabilities & Challenges.
+Dr. Moss has also written several articles.